STATEMENT OF NONDISCRIMINATION

 To get your questions answered fully and as quickly as possible, we suggest you call our Business Office at 586-3311.
 If you prefer, you can write to Margaretville Telephone Company, Inc., P.O.
 Box 260, Margaretville, NY 12455 or visit our Business Office.
 As with any correspondence, please include your telephone number and as much information about the problem as you can.
 Whether you phone, write, or visit, our service representatives will do their best to handle your inquiry promptly and considerately.
 If, however, you are not satisfied with our representative’s response, please ask to speak to a supervisor.
-If you are still not satisfied, you can call or write to the Public Service Commission (PSC) at Three Empire State Plaza, Albany, N.Y.
+If you are still not satisfied, you can call or write to the Department of Public Service at www.dps.ny.gov/complaints or 1-800-342-3377 or 3 Empire State Plaza, Albany, N.Y.
 12223.
-They have a staff available to give you assistance if you request it.
-The telephone number is 1-800-342-3377 (toll free) between 8:30 AM and 4:45 PM on business days.

-While your complaint is being considered by the Public Service Commission, we will not disconnect your service for failure to pay the amount in question.
+While your complaint is being considered by the Department of Public Service, we will not disconnect your service for failure to pay the amount in question.
 However, all undisputed bills must be paid when due to ensure continued service.